swentel/indieweb/README.md

 multiple feeds which aggregates all these content in a page and/or feed.
 The feeds are controlled by the 'access content' permission.

+Feeds can be configured to contain posts from all users and then be exposed on user/x/{feed_path}.
+This is useful in a multiple user environment.

 Configuration is at /admin/config/services/indieweb/feeds

 For more information see